-For heat-stress, data for 2022 and 2023 are considered preliminary because death data are still being compiled by the Bureau of Vital Statistics.
-These numbers may be updated in future reports as final data become available; 2022 heat-stress numbers are less likely to change.
-All heat-stress tables are based on heat-stress deaths from 2013-2022.
-The heat-exacerbated mortality analysis requires complete daily death counts to produce accurate estimates, making 2021 the most recent available year of data. small at the NTA level, making estimates potentially unreliable.
-When death numbers are small, it is difficult to interpret differences, which could be due to random fluctuation in numbers (because, for instance, one additional death may double the counts) or true variation in community risk[1].
+For heat-stress, data for 2023 and 2024 are considered preliminary because death data are still being compiled by the Bureau of Vital Statistics.
+These numbers may be updated in future reports as final data become available; 2023 heat-stress numbers are less likely to change.
+All heat-stress tables are based on heat-stress deaths from 2014-2023.
+The heat-exacerbated mortality analysis requires complete daily death counts to produce accurate estimates, making 2022 the most recent available year of data.

+risk[1].
 The Heat Vulnerability Index, described in more detail below, is based on larger numbers of heat-exacerbated deaths and is a much more reliable way to compare community-level risks of heat-health impacts across the city.

 Place of residence n %

-Brooklyn 26 34
+Brooklyn 17 30

-Queens 17 22
+Queens 13 23

-Manhattan 11 14
+Manhattan 9 16

-Bronx 8 10
+Bronx 6 11

-Staten Island 4 5
+Staten Island 1 2

-NY State outside NYC 4 5
+NY State outside NYC 3 5

-Outside of NYS 4 5
+Outside of NYS 4 7

-Homeless 3 4
+Homeless 3 5

-Total 77 100
+Total 56 100

-Table 1: Heat Stress Deaths by Residence, NYC residents and non-NYC residents, May-September, 2013-2022.
+Table 1: Heat Stress Deaths by Residence, NYC residents and non-NYC residents, May-September, 2014-2023.

-Based on residence unknown in death certificate.
+\Based on residence unknown in death certificate.

-2013-2022

 n % Avg. annual age-adjusted rate per million

-Hispanic/Latino 20 29 0.8
+Hispanic/Latino 14 29 0.6

-Asian and Pacific Islander 3 4 0.2
+Asian and Pacific Islander 2 4 0.1

-Non-Hispanic White 18 26 0.5
+Non-Hispanic White 14 29 0.4

-Non-Hispanic Black 26 38 1.2
+Non-Hispanic Black 17 35 0.8

-Other or Unknown 2 3
+Other or Unknown 2 4

-Table 2: Race and ethnicity of heat stress decedents, NYC residents, May-September,2013-2022
+Table 2: Race and ethnicity of heat stress decedents, NYC residents, May-September,201-2023